Tony Tighe is Calgary’s most experienced consumer reporter, covering and investigating consumer issues in the city for over 30 years.

 Most recently, Tighe won the RTDNA Lifetime Achievement award which is one of the highest honours given by RTDNA Canada for continued excellence in broadcasting.

-He has been married to his wife of over 30 years and has two children.
+He has been married to his wife for over 35 years and has two children.